ssolson/StaticRouterTest/README.md

-# Basic Sample Hardhat Project
+# Create Static Router...Error Replication

 This project should create a static router using synthtic hardhat plugin